-The very nature of nomadic computing, in which interactions depend on the user location and environment, generally excludes any type of organization, hence of a priori trust assumptions about the servers accessed.
-This paper specifically addresses the business to employee (B2E) and business to business (B2B) contexts.
-This makes it simpler to construct a workable trust model.
+The very nature of nomadic computing, in which interactions vary with the user location and environment, generally excludes any type of organization, hence of prior trust assumptions about the servers accessed.
+This paper specifically addresses the business-to-employee (B2E) and business-to-business (B2B) contexts, which makes it simpler to construct a workable trust model.
 First of all, public key based authentication is possible and meaningful since employees are directly managed by their corporation.
 In contrast, in an open trust model, there will generally be no authentication (or trust) infrastructure shared by all entities.
 Secondly, trust may be based on the partnership established between companies.
-The trust expectation regarding every partner's tasks and behaviors are contractual and can be translated into a security policy.
-Trust may also be based on the certification of devices, and specifically their level of tamper-resistance.
-Again compared with the open trust model, this assumption enables the automation of secure data distribution to different devices.
+The trust expectations regarding every partner's tasks and behaviors are contractual and can be translated into a security policy.
+Trust may also be based on the certification of devices, more specifically their level of tamper-resistance.
+Again compared with the open trust model, this assumption enables the automation of secure data and code distribution to different devices.

-The following seems realistic to assume in B2E and B2B contexts:

-- Each corporation has a local public key infrastructure (PKI). - Each employee has his/her own asymmetric key pair.
-Ideally, the private key is protected by a tamper-resistant token (e.g. smart card, SIM card). - Each device that can be part of a federation has its own asymmetric key pair.
-The private key can also be protected by a tamper-resistant module. - Attribute certificates can be delivered to employees so that they can prove their role or that they received some authorizations to other entities. - Attribute certificates can be delivered to devices so that a device can prove who it belongs to its owner or whether it is tamper-resistant. - As an extension of signed applets, a set of authorizations can be associated to each piece of code.
+Basic hypothesis in B2E and B2B contexts can be stated as: each corporation has a local public key infrastructure (PKI); each employee has his/her own asymmetric key pair protected by a tamper-resistant token (e.g. smart card, SIM card); each device that can be part of a federation has its own asymmetric key pair, attribute certificates can be delivered to employees so that they can prove to other entities their role or that they received some authorizations; attribute certificates can be delivered to devices so that a device can prove who it belongs to or whether it is tamper-resistant; as an extension of signed applets, a set of authorizations can be associated to each piece of code.

 In order to protect corporate resources, it is necessary to define access control policies.
 For instance, the rights of an employee to access corporate data or to use services offered by the environment are easy to implement with public key infrastructures like X.509v3 or SPKI.
-Relationship agreements between corporations and rights of devices may also be specified similarly.
+Relationship agreements between corporations and rights of devices may also be similarly specified.

-A contribution of this paper is to use those relationships to define the rights of pieces of code and to distribute data and mobile codes according to the trustworthiness of surrounding devices.
-Sections 1.1 and 1.2 respectively present existing mechanisms to protect execution environments and pieces of code.
-The limitations of those approaches are discussed and a new solution is proposed.
+The approach described in this paper makes use of those relationships to define the rights of pieces of code and to distribute data and mobile codes according to the trustworthiness of surrounding devices.